SenkaWolf/Software-List/README.md

 - Notepad++
 - Visual Studio Code

-[^atom] Atom is End of Life and has been archived.
+[^atom]: Atom is End of Life and has been archived.
 Older versions are still available to use.

 #### Utilities
 - AnyDeck